 When a cure is no longer an option, Integrity Hospice is there with quality hospice care allowing you to live life to the fullest.
-Hospice services include comprehensive and compassionate medical care, counseling and support with state-of-the-art pain control and symptom management.
+Hospice services include comprehensive and compassionate medical care, pain control, symptom management, counseling, and support.
 Our professional staff will help you regain your sense of power and control over everyday choices and decisions.
 Simultaneously, your family, significant other and caregivers are supported to ensure best practices in quality care and support.

 Hospice care is the model for quality, compassionate care for people facing a life-limiting illness or injury.
 Hospice care uses a team-oriented approach to expert care —called an interdisciplinary team (IDT) approach.
-The IDT team addresses the physical, psychological, social, and spiritual “parts” which compose us all; and addresses those issues causing patients and their families’ pain.
-At its very center, is a belief we each have the right to live pain-free until the last day of our life, with our families receiving the necessary support allowing us to do so.
+The IDT team addresses the physical, psychological, social, and spiritual needs that cause patients and their families’ pain.
+At the center of the IDT team is a belief that patients deserve to live every day pain-free and to the fullest, while giving families the necessary support to do so.

 Our “team” consists of the patient’s Primary Care Physician, the hospice Medical Director, RN Case Managers, Licensed Vocational Nurses, Hospice Home Health Aides, Social Workers, Chaplains, and trained Volunteers.
 Through this interdisciplinary approach, we will: